-Our core values include working within our local communities, supporting charities and community initiatives as well as Hospital Radio.
+Alongside entertainment, our core values include working within our local communities, supporting charities and community initiatives as well as Hospital Radio.

 Dudley Hospital Radio began broadcasting from Dudley's Guest Hospital on Christmas Day in 1975.
 It became a charity in 1996 and moved to Russells Hall Hospital in 1999.

 Like so many hospital services across the country, the station was staffed by a group of volunteers who collected requests and presented shows, with the aim of putting a smile on patients faces.

 In 2009, 102.5 The Bridge joined forces with the service, with patients able to hear both stations through headsets next to their beds.